I Want To Believe

 The series would first end in 2002, after Mulder Escapes the Military prison, he and Scully would go on to run away together, leaving the FBI now that Mulder is a wanted criminal.
 The season Finale ends with Mulder sitting on the floor, while Scully's in the bed, a reflection back to the first episode from 1993.

-The series would return years later after the 2008 film and finished the show off in 2018, with the series finale killing off The Cigarette Man, Walter Skinner and Monica Reyes, as well as Scully revealing to Mulder that she is pregnant.
+The series would years later after the 2008 film and finished the show off in 2018, with the series finale killing off The Cigarette Man (CGB Spender), Walter Skinner and Monica Reyes.
+The episode ends with Scully revealing to Mulder that she is pregnant, then it pans out away from the two and cuts to credits.

 I had started this series thanks to the first time I had seen the first few episodes of season 1 in the summer of 2021, My father had put it on while I had been sitting in his room.
 I went on to start the series in December of 2023 and finished it in this May.
 There were a lot of laughs and some tears.
 I tried my best to not watch as the series to quickly towards the end, because I didn't want to finish it so soon.
 However all good things must come to an end.